jalexine/SPSS/README.md

 ## Contributions

 The project was developed in pairs.
-For any questions, contact ? and juliebuset@outlook.fr.

 ## Licence